Princess-of-Sleeping/SceKernelModulemgr-Reverse/README.md

 # SceKernelModulemgr-Reverse

-target version : 3.60
+Target FW version: 3.60.

-There is nothing to guarantee perfect operation
+There is nothing to guarantee perfect operation.

 ## Module flags

-how to get this value : `((SceModuleInfoInternal *)info_addr)->flags`
+How to get this value: `((SceModuleInfoInternal *)info_addr)->flags` or with a DevKit `psp2ctrl pobjects SceWebKitProcess > SceWebKitProcess_pobjects.txt`

 ```
 0x8000 : relocatable
 0x4000 : process main module
 0x2000 : has syscall export
-0x1000 : shared
+0x1000 : system module
 0x0800 : unknown
-0x0400 : shared child(if has dipsw 0xD2)
+0x0400 : shared text module (if has dipsw 0xD2)
 0x0200 : shared host
-0x0100 : shared child(if not has dipsw 0xD2)
+0x0100 : shared text module (if not has dipsw 0xD2)
+0x0002 : unknown
 ```

 ### Other notes